vEnhance/1802/src/chvar.typ

   If you print a world map on an $8.5 times 11$ or A4 sheet of paper, it gives you a coordinate system for the world with longitude and latitude.
-  So $cal(R)$ can be thought of as the surface of the Earth, while $cal(S)$ is the rectangular sheet of paper.
+  So $cal(R)$ can be thought of as the surface of the Earth, while $cal(R)_"new"$ is the rectangular sheet of paper.
+  (I'm lying a little bit because the Earth lives in 3D space but not 2D space, but bear with me.)

-  The map is always distorted in some places, because the Earth is not flat: the north and south pole will often get stretched a ton, for example.
+  The map is always distorted in some places, because the Earth is bent: the north and south pole will often get stretched a ton, for example.
   But that's okay --- *as long as each longitude and latitude gives you a different point on Earth, we're satisfied*.
 Technically there are exceptions at the north and south poles,